 At Driftwood Dental, General Anesthesia is administered by Dr. R.B.
-Richardson Physician/Anesthetist.
+Richardson, Physician/Anesthesiologist.

 What is anesthesia?

 The word ‘anesthesia’ means ‘loss of sensation’.
-General anesthesia is a state of controlled unconsciousness and freedom from pain.
-Anesthetists are specialists who give the anesthetic and look after your health during and after surgery.
+General Anesthesia is a state of controlled unconsciousness and freedom from pain.

 Nothing will happen unless you understand and agree with what has been planned.
 Your wishes are very important to us and we will work with you to provide the best possible care.